 You’ve probably heard this before, but the fact of the matter is that knowing your customer is always important.

-If you know all there is to know about your customer, then you can anticipate what they will need from your business.
+If you know all there is to know about your customer, you can anticipate what they will need from your business.

 You should also consider continually surveying your existing customers and asking for feedback in every way you can – it’s the best way for you to improve.